Date: Tue, 13 Apr 1999

 I should say, too, that Language Poetry's over-all mission of accentuating

-the materiality of language may not be identical to the problem of
+the materiality of language may not be identical to the problem

 revealing the presence of the worker.
-By analogy, a piece of furniture
+By analogy, a piece of

-designed to make prominent its woodgrain (its materiality) reveals that as
+designed to make prominent its woodgrain (its materiality) reveals that

-"naturalness," but does not necessarily display the hands-on strain of
+"naturalness," but does not necessarily display the hands-on

 the carpenter.
 Perhaps I'm in error.
 Ironically, in some ways